sikandernoori/native_ar_viewer/example/README.md

 # native_ar_viewer_example

 Demonstrates how to use the native_ar_viewer plugin for Android.
+For Android you can directly pass URL of remote 3D asset.
 For IOS you have to pass file path from local directory.
+(Boilerplate sample is provided on how to download remote assets)

 ## IOS possible solution